nimbusr/Monash-University-Malaysia-Moodle-4.1---Quick-Links-and-QnA/README.md

 <br> <b>A:</b>

-The Bento Box feature will offer a summary for the selected topic
+The Bento Box feature will offer a summary for the selected topic.
 </details>

 ---